bloodstiller/bloodstiller.com/content/Homelab/202050222_TailScaleNixOS.md

 ```

 -   {{< figure src="/ox-hugo/2025-02-22-171514_.png" >}}
--   ~~Note~~: It is also possible to use age for this however I personally use stops as it also allows integration with home-manager.
+-   +Note+: It is also possible to use age for this however I personally use stops as it also allows integration with home-manager.

 Edit your `configuration.nix` and add the secret so it's accessible by other services.